jxxcarlson/elm-markdown/CONSTRUCTION_NOTES.md

-A Markdown document is transformed into a tree of Blocks using the code below, the key element of which is `runFSM option`, which runs a finite-state machine.
-The machine breaks the input string into lines, then consumes these one-by-one, building up a `List Block` value.
-The `flush` function extracts the proper `List Block` value from the machine, and the `changeLevel 1` function shifts the level of all blocks except the root block so that all blocks except the root block have positive level (the root block has level 0).
-Finally, the last function converts the list of blocks into a tree of blocks.
-That tree has the property that the depth of a block in the tree is the same as its level.
+A Markdown document is transformed into a tree of Blocks using the code below, the key element of which is `runFSM option`, which runs the lines of the input string through a finite-state machine.
+Processing the lines one at a time, the machine builds up a `List Block` value.
+The `flush` function extracts the `List Block` value from the machine.
+Every block has a *level* — an integer — which corresponds to the amount by which the text is indented.
+Applicaiton of `changeLevel 1` increments the level of all blocks except the root block.
+Thus root block survives as the only block of level zero.
+The last function in the pipeline converts the list of blocks into a rose tree of blocks which has the property that the depth of a block in the tree is the same as its level.

+    -- module Parse:

-    parseToBlockTree : Option -> String -> Tree Block
+    toBlockTree : Option -> String -> Tree Block
-    parseToBlockTree option str =
+    toBlockTree option str =
       str
         |> runFSM option
         |> flush
         |> List.map (changeLevel 1)
         |> HTree.fromList rootBlock blockLevel

-The first argument, `parseToBlockTree`, of type `Option`, determines which flavor of Markdown will be parsed:
+The first argument, of type `Option`, determines which flavor of Markdown will be parsed:

 ```
 type Option